 - A section for your own commentary

 Download an example tear sheet

-Tear sheet advice from Lightspeed Venture Partners
+Tear sheet tips from Lightspeed Venture Partners

 DISCLOSURE: This communication is on behalf of eShares Inc., d/b/a Carta Inc. (“Carta”).
-This communication is not to be construed as legal, financial or tax advice and is for informational purposes only.
+This communication is for informational purposes only, and contains general information only.
+Carta is not, by means of this communication, rendering accounting, business, financial, investment, legal, tax, or other professional advice or services.
+This publication is not a substitute for such professional advice or services nor should it be used as a basis for any decision or action that may affect your business or interests.
+Before making any decision or taking any action that may affect your business or interests, you should consult a qualified professional advisor.
 This communication is not intended as a recommendation, offer or solicitation for the purchase or sale of any security.
 Carta does not assume any liability for reliance on the information provided herein.

 ©2020–2022 eShares Inc., d/b/a Carta Inc. (“Carta”).
 All rights reserved.
 Reproduction prohibited.